AlfioEmanueleFresta/practical-xss/extension.rst

 ===================

-XSS attacks have been used many times in the recent years to attack important companies and websites, including Tweeter's Tweetdeck in 2004[1] and MySpace in 2005[2].
-Both these attacks had one thing in common: the Javascript code injected had the ability to replicate itself over the website:
+XSS attacks have been used many times in the recent years to attack important companies and websites, including Tweeter's Tweetdeck in 2004[1], MySpace in 2005[2] and Facebook in 2011[3].
+All these attacks had one thing in common: the Javascript code injected had the ability to replicate itself over the website:

 * Tweetdeck's vulnerability was exploited to retweet the mailicious automatically when viewing the tweet.